mobius-looper/mobius3/web/circularlabs/content/downloads.md

 I am aware that the icon displayed on the Mac is garbled when you run the standalone application.

+## Build 9 Changes

+- Fixed several issues related to plugin scanning and deleting/adding the plugin several times
+- Fixed hang/crash when closing the host application while a loop was running
+- Fixed crash with MIDI capture in the plugin
+- Redesigned Midi Devices configuration panel, support for multiple devices in both standalone application and plugin

 ## Build 8 Changes
 - Track names set in the Track Setup will now display in the UI
 - SyncMasterTrack is back to being a bindable function